mbabynames search ✿

-Krishna is a two-syllable name of English origin, meaning "noble and strong".
+from the Hindi, meaning "dark or divine".
+Krishna is a two-syllable name of Hindi origin, meaning "dark or divine".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 20